-A longer for something deeper crept in.
+A longing for something deeper crept in.
 Small revelations at first – a house move, which left me lugging a 40kg concrete Buddha across a main road because none of the four men in my life were serious enough for me to ask for help.
-And then big epiphanies – an international sports event, which I spent a year training for only to watch every other competitor by hugged and kissed by someone they loved on the finish line.
+And then big epiphanies – an international sports event, which I spent a year training for only to watch every other competitor be hugged and kissed by someone they loved on the finish line.

 I opened myself up to the ideal of a real relationship and, guess what?
 Months later I did meet someone special.

 Taking steps on the relationship journey

 I’m not telling you this because I want to share my fairytale (the ending is still to be written).
 I’m sharing these experiences because in my decade of chasing fun, casual encounters and NSA arrangements, I learned the number one rule about relationships: no one falls in love unless they’re open to it.